mlammens/ENS-623-Research-Stats-Spring-2018/pages/syllabus.md

 I will assess your achievement of the learning objectives based on your performance on problem sets, inclass exams, and a final analysis report.

-Problem sets - 50%
+Problem sets - 60%
-Two exams - 20% (10% each)
-Written analysis report - 30%

-### Written analysis report
+Analysis project - 40%

+### Analysis project

 The written analysis report will be a document that describes the methods used to collect and analyze your data, your results, and all figures and tables associated with the analysis.